 On 15 May 2019, the Commission for the Protection of Youth Media (KJM) declared the JusProg youth protection programme ineffective in accordance with Section 19b II JMStV.
 I reported on it in this article.

-Although the FSM is taking action against this decision, the legal situation is unfortunately clear and speaks against content providers, without interim legal protection.
+Although the FSM is taking action against this decision, the current legal situation, without interim legal protection, is unfortunately clear and speaks against content providers.

 The situation is very unpleasant at the moment and it is also advisable, if you get a letter, not to react to it alone.
-It is difficult to estimate how big the risk of being “caught” is and how quickly, which youth protection authorities react or whether many first demand commentes etc. I’m trying to get an update as soon as possible.
+How great the risk is of being “caught” and how quickly which youth protection authorities react or whether many first demand statements etc. is difficult to assess right now.
+I’ll try to get an update as soon as possible.